json-schema-org/website/pages/blog/posts/gsoc26-format-test-suite.md

 I knew the codebase.
 I knew which parts of the test suite were thin and why.
 I could name the specific gap - `format` validation had almost no systematic test coverage against the RFCs the specification points at - because I had gone looking and found the hole myself.

 That is the whole trick.
 A proposal written from outside a project reads like a plan.
 A proposal written from inside it reads like a continuation.
 Reviewers can tell the difference immediately.

+The full proposal is here if it is useful to anyone applying next year: [Comprehensive Test Suite for Format Validation (PDF)](https://github.com/vtushar06/JSON-Schema-format-test-Evidence/blob/main/assets/gsoc-2026-proposal.pdf).

 ## The call